Students visiting the Canadian Embassy in Germany / Ambassade du Canada en Allemagne as part of the e3 program

 Design Student Exchange in Münster, Germany

-The Department of Art & Design has a formal exchange agreement that allows you to study during your third year at the Münster University of Applied Sciences (MUAS) in Münster, Germany.
+The Department of Art & Design has a formal exchange agreement that allows undergraduate students to study during the third year at the Münster University of Applied Sciences (MUAS) in Münster, Germany.

-Courses taken at MUAS count toward your Bachelor of Design degree or the Bachelor of Arts Major in Art & Design degree.
-You are not required to speak German to participate in this exchange, but you are encouraged to study some German prior to, or during, your studies at MUAS.
-You will attend the University in Germany but pay U of A tuition on *15 in each term.
+Courses taken at MUAS count toward the Bachelor of Design degree or the Bachelor of Arts Major in Art & Design degree.
+Students are not required to speak German to participate in this exchange, but are encouraged to study some German prior to, or during, studies at MUAS.
+Students attending the University in Germany pay University of Alberta tuition on *15 in each term.

 The University of Alberta’s e3 summer program is a unique education abroad program offering students 3 experiences in 1 location.